calvin1126/calvin1126.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD candidate in chemical engineering at the University of California, Davis (UCD).
+I am a PhD candidate at the University of California, Davis (UCD).
 I am specialized in `quantum simulation, machine learning and data science` for material developments.
 My current research focuses on the design of catalytic materials for CO2 capture.
 I have applied `density functional theory (DFT)` calculations, `molecular dynamics (MD)` and `machine learning (ML)` on `high performance computing (HPC)` system to model the material.
 I was also a research intern in the Quantum Simulation Group (QSG) at the Lawrence Livermore Naitonal Lab (LLNL).
 There, I applied computational methods to study the lithium de-solvation process at the electrolyte-electrode interface for battery applications.
 Prior to my PhD journey, I was a master student at the University of Washington.
 I had built up my hands-on experiement experineces in protein engineering and molecular biology to design and synthesize biomaterials for drug delivery application.
 My research interests include `advanced computing, advanced materials engineering, and clean energy generation and storage`.